Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

          cd images/linux
          ls -al

-   -  ``boot.scr`` is the script that U-Boot reads during boot time to load the kernel and rootfs
+   -  ``boot.scr`` is the script that U-Boot reads during boot time to load the kernel and rootfs.
-   -  ``image.ub`` contains kernel image, device tree and rootfs.
+   -  ``image.ub`` contains kernel image, device tree, and rootfs.

 4. Generate the boot image using the following command: